Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 "But we're not just trapped—we're somewhere completely impossible!"
 Lin scrambled up, already moving toward the nearest wall to examine the growing books, her injured arm forgotten in her excitement.
 "These aren't just decorations.
 The text is actually growing from the stone like some kind of literary moss.
 It's like the dungeon is writing itself into existence!"

 Scattered across the floor around them were the remnants of Willi's carefully organized supplies.
-His pack had burst open in the fall, creating what looked like the aftermath of a very small, very tragic grocery store explosion.
+Her pack had burst open in the fall, creating what looked like the aftermath of a very small, very tragic grocery store explosion.

-"Oh no," Willi muttered, scrambling to salvage what he could.
+"Oh no," Willi muttered, scrambling to salvage what she could.
 "This is soup without the pot and salt without the shaker.
 My medical kit is scattered to the four winds, and half our rations are now seasoning the dungeon floor."

 Lin spotted the medical kit wedged under a chunk of fallen masonry, its contents scattered like puzzle pieces.
 She retrieved what remained—a few bandages, some dried herbs that somehow smelled stronger down here, and a single healing potion with a crack running down its side like a lightning bolt.